 For the short biography, click here.

-While being a dedicated agent of change, some recurring lines can be identified.
-A constant in his work is exposing contours – footprints of broader organisational entities of music beyond standard parameters: Recording-process and interpretation differences in Sacre Edit, pitchbend curve extraction and readymade tunings in 17:50, the analog-digital divide in Vinylism, DJ mix analysis in Macrospective, comparative orchestration in Input, digital access and inverted improvisation in Trails – characteristics of music never before even considered as possible material of compositional processes are made “visible” in the acoustic image and are subsequently employed as gateways to new works of music.
+While being a dedicated agent of change, recurring lines can be identified.
+A constant in his work is exposing contours – footprints of broader organisational entities of music beyond standard fundamentals: Differences of the recording process and interpretation in ‘Sacre Edit‘, pitch bend curve extraction and readymade tunings in ‘17:50‘, the analog-digital divide in ‘Vinylism‘, DJ mix analysis in ‘Macrospective‘, comparative orchestration in ‘Input‘, digital access and inverted improvisation in ‘Trails‘ … – characteristics of music which weren’t even considered as possible material of compositional processes are transformed into solidified features of the auditory field and are subsequently employed as gateways to new works of music.

-Format-specific contours are addressed with Haven’t I Seen You Before, using the tape cassette as a vehicle for circular composition or with The Grand Hemiola for a 2×12″ vinyl polyrhythmic loop construction kit.
-This line culminates in the Ghost Hemiola remix of the latter, consisting of a two record set of empty loops – thoroughly reversed digitisation: instead of content getting rid of its physical carrier, the carrier is freed from its content.
+Format-specific contours are addressed with ‘Haven’t I Seen You Before‘, using the tape cassette as a vehicle for circular composition or with ‘The Grand Hemiola‘ for a double 12″ vinyl polyrhythmic loop construction kit.
+This line of work culminates in the ‘Ghost Hemiola‘ remix of the latter, consisting of a two record set of empty physical loops – thoroughly reversed digitisation: instead of content getting rid of its physical carrier, the carrier is freed from its content.